 - Rye Bread – Rye bread is used to make Reuben sandwiches, Rye Turkey Melts, classic Pastrami sandwiches, etc.

-- Salt Crusted Bread – A delicious bread covered with large salt crystals.
+- Salt Crusted Bread – A fun bread covered with large salt crystals.

 - White Bread (Bread Machine) – This easy bread machine recipe is for a buttery white bread that your family will love for sandwiches or toast.
-This page has instructions for 1.5 lb and 2 lb white bread loaves.
+White bread is one of our visitors’ favorite bread machine recipes.
 This white bread is mixed, kneaded & baked in your bread machine.
+No oven involved.

-- White Bread (Instant Yeast) – Love white bread but hate the bread machine mixing paddle “hole”?
+- White Bread (Instant Yeast) (Oven Baked) – Love white bread but hate the bread machine mixing paddle “hole”?
 Then try this recipe because it creates a buttery white bread without a bread machine hole in the bottom of the bread.
-It uses a bread machine to make the dough and then the bread is finished in your oven.
+This recipe uses a bread machine to make the dough and then the bread is finished in your oven.
 However, please use our regular white bread recipe (listed above) if you want to finish the bread in your bread machine.

-- Whole Wheat Bread – This is an easy recipe for whole wheat bread.
+- Whole Wheat Bread – This is an easy bread machine recipe for whole wheat bread.
 Great for people who want more natural fiber in their diet.
 This recipe uses a 50/50 blend of whole wheat fiber and bread flour to create a softer whole wheat bread.
+This whole wheat bread is mixed, kneaded & baked in your bread machine.
+No oven involved.

 - 100% Whole Wheat Bread – This bread machine recipe produces a delicious 100% whole wheat bread with lots of wheat fiber.